 - Part-time students must pass 50% of the hours attempted.

 - Each student must maintain a minimum cumulative grade-point average as prescribed in the preceding tables.
 This grade-point average is calculated as described earlier in this section.

-For the purpose of determining Academic Probation, Criteria for Continuance, Dean’s List, Gold Stars, Graduation, and other academic matters, the grade-point ratio will be computed to three decimal places.
+For the purpose of determining Academic Probation, Criteria for Continuance, Dean’s List, Gold Stars, Graduation, and other academic matters, the grade-point average will be computed to three decimal places.

 - A cadet’s academic record will be subject to formal review for purposes of Academic Discharge at the end of the second semester after initial matriculation at The Citadel.

 - During these two semesters and the summer sessions after initial matriculation, the cadet must have earned at least 24 credit hours and must at the time of review meet GPA requirements for continuance.
 If these requirements are not met concurrently at that time, the cadet will be discharged for academic deficiencies.